The Secrets of Triangles: Audience and reception

-Reviewer Alasdair McAndrew criticizes the book as being too "breathless" in its praise of the geometry it discusses and too superficial to be of interest to professional mathematicians, and Patricia Baggett writes that it little of its content would be of use in high school mathematics education.
+Reviewer Alasdair McAndrew criticizes the book as being too "breathless" in its praise of the geometry it discusses and too superficial to be of interest to professional mathematicians, and Patricia Baggett writes that little of its content would be of use in high school mathematics education.
 However, Baggett suggests that it may be usable as a reference work, and similarly Robert Dawson suggests using its chapter on inequalities in this way.
 The book is written at a level suitable for high school students and interested amateurs, and McAndrew recommends the book to them.

 Both Baggett and Gerry Leversha find the chapter on fractals (written by Robert A. Chaffer) to be the weakest part of the book, and Joop van der Vaart calls this chapter interesting but not a good fit for the rest of the book.
 Leversha calls the chapter on area "a bit of a mish-mash".
 Otherwise, Baggett evaluates the book as "well written and well illustrated", although lacking a glossary.
 Robert Dawson calls the book "very readable", and recommends it to any mathematics library.